nagylzs/runtree/README.md

 ## Locking resources

 There can be certain resources that can only be used by one process (or group of processes) at a time.
-A good example would be a software build service, that can only build a single project at a time.
+A good example would be a software build service that can only build a single project at a time.
 You can name these resources, and list them in the `xlocks` and `rlocks` properties of the node.
 When the node is started by the scheduler (goes from an inactive state into an `active` state), then it acquires these locks.
 When it becomes `inactive`, then it releases them.
 The difference between exclusive and re-entrant locks is that exclusive locks can